-Figure 8-S-12.
+Figure 8-S-10.
 Analog Pressure Gauge

 Muffler

 An air flow muffler is used to reduce the high frequency noise created by the air expanding from the sonic nozzle throat.
-The 3-inch outside diameter muffler has 1.5-inch NPT female thread connections, an overall length of 12 inches, and has no internal baffles or tubes.
-A suitable muffler is supplied by McMaster-Carr, part number 5889K73 (figure 8-S-13).
+The 2.625-inch (66.7-mm) outside diameter muffler has 1.5inch NPT female thread connections, an overall length of 12 inches (305 mm), and has no internal baffles or tubes.
+A suitable muffler is supplied by McMaster-Carr, part number 5889K73 (figure 8-S-11).
 Low pressure-drop polyurethane foam must be used to further reduce the noise issuing from the burner.
-The foam can be cut into a cylinder 3 inches in diameter by 12 inches long and should have a density of approximately 1.20-1.50 lbs/ft with a porosity of approximately 20 pores/inch.
-It is necessary to affix two pieces of safety wire to the muffler's internal steel mesh at the outlet end, to prevent the foam cylinder from moving out of position into the burner housing.
-The two wires should be arranged perpendicular to each other in a cross pattern.
-The male outlet of the sonic nozzle connects to a 1-inch NPT female to 1.5-inch male hex bushing.
-The hex bushing male outlet connects to the intake side of the muffler via a 1.5-inch NPT female to 1.5-inch NPT male 90-degree street elbow.
+The foam can be cut into a cylinder 3 inches (76.2 mm) in diameter by 12 inches (305 mm) long and should have a density of approximately 1.20-1.50 lbs/ft (19.2-24.0 kg/m) with a porosity of approximately $20 \pm 2$ pores/inch (787 $\pm$ 79 pores/m).
+It is necessary to affix two pieces of safety wire to the muffler's internal steel mesh at the outlet end to prevent the foam cylinder from moving out of position and into the burner housing.
+The two wires should be arranged perpendicular to each other in a cross pattern and have a wire diameter of 0.032 inches (0.8 mm) or less (figure 8-S-12).
+The male outlet of the sonic nozzle connects to a 1-inch NPT female to 1.5-inch male hex reducing bushing.
+The hex bushing male outlet connects to the intake side of the muffler via a 1.5inch NPT female to 1.5-inch NPT male, 90-degree, Schedule 40 standard-wall steel street elbow.